jroers/verb_conjugator/README.md

 At the top of the lists page is a list creation form.
 Currently, the database is fairly small, so the multi-select field works.
 Research should be done to implement an auto-complete search bar.

 Upon submission of a new list, the page will update to show all of the lists.

+#Sprint 5:
+The Edit List button opens up a modal that displays all of the contents of a list.

+A user can update the text fields for the list name and description, as well as view the associated verbs.

+Next to each individual verb is a red X button that will queue the verb for removal from the list.

+Below the list of verbs is a button to add a new verb to the list.
+When selected, the button will be replaced with a dropdown menu where the user can select a new verb to be added.
+Then the user can either cancel out of the addition, or save the verb.
+Once saved, the verb will be added to the end of the verb list, and the "add another verb" button will reappear at the bottom of the list.

+Once "Save Changes" is clicked, the information captured in this modal will be sent to the database to update the list, and then repopulate the main page with the most recent list data.

+For future development, I would like this list to look through the list of verbs already on the list and update itself to only display content that has not yet been added.